harbourlab/PieParty/README.md

 python PieParty.py -g expression_file.csv -c cell_coordinates.csv -l genelist1.csv genelist2.csv
 </pre>

+PieParty plots depict every cell in single cell plots such as UMAP and tSNE as pie charts, where every slice of the pie chart corresponds to the relative gene expression of one gene.
+A set of genes can be defined to be plotted, and custom coloring can be defined.
+Different sets of genes can be used, e.g. one list with macrophage markers, and one list with cancer cell markers.
+Every list can be assigned a unique color or color palette, e.g. macrophage markers in yellow, and cancer cells in red.

 This will generate the following outputs:
 1) The .png picture containing the PieParty figure
 2) "labels.svg" which lists all genes and which colors were assigned